 I asked myself the following questions (you may want to ask yourself the questions) and I discovered two key areas where I had had a fear of failure.

-• What areas of my life have I not wanted to admit something to myself?
+- What areas of my life have I not wanted to admit something to myself?

-• What is it in my life I have not wanted to see and own?
+- What is it in my life I have not wanted to see and own?

-• Why?
+- Why?

-Can you feel that gut reaching squelch at the bottom of your stomach – well if you can this is great because the energy and focus (as described earlier) has moved from your upper chest and throat to your truth.
+Can you feel that gut reaching squelch at the bottom of your stomach – well if you can this is great because the energy and focus (as described earlier) have moved from your upper chest and throat to your truth.

 MY BUSINESSES

 In my eyes, I had amazing businesses.
 We did amazing work and many people gained so much from our involvement with them.
 We struggled financially for some time.
-My belief from many years before – “I am only in business to cover costs” was still impacting my decision making and actions.
+My belief from many years before – “I am only in business to cover costs” was still impacting my decision-making and actions.
 I chose not to admit this.

 Admitting we were not financially successful, that we were struggling and just getting through.
 And that I had to find something different to do other than the businesses, meant I was a failure.
 What else could I do, where else could I go, what other value did I have to offer, I am not a good business person etc. The self-judgments went on and on and on.
 I did not want to admit these things to me.